- Instructions for Form 706-NA - Introductory Material

 Exclude the applicable value of the land (amount from line 20, Schedule U) that is subject to the easement on Schedule A.

 You must make the election on a timely filed Form 706-NA, including extensions.
 For more information, see the Instructions for Form 706.

 If you are claiming a small estate exemption (worldwide estate of a Canadian resident decedent not more than $1.2 million) from tax on U.S. securities or certain other U.S. situs property under the 1995 Protocol to the Canadian income tax treaty, do not list the exempt assets on Schedule A.

 Instead, list those assets and their values in a statement attached to the return specifying that you are relying on the treaty.
 To determine initially whether the small estate exemption applies, however, you must include the exempt assets in the value of the entire gross estate, wherever located, on lines 2 and 3 of Schedule B.

-If a decedent who was a United Kingdom national, but was neither domiciled in nor a national of the United States, has property that is subject to U.S. estate tax under the terms of the U.S.-U.K. Treaty, the Treaty places a limit on the amount of U.S. estate tax owed on such property.
+If a decedent who was a U.K. national, but was neither domiciled in nor a national of the United States, has property that is subject to U.S. estate tax under the terms of the United States-United Kingdom Treaty, the treaty places a limit on the amount of U.S. estate tax owed on such property.
 The tax may not exceed the U.S. estate tax that could have been imposed on the decedent’s worldwide assets had the decedent died domiciled in the United States.
 If the amount of tax on the property exceeds that limit, the lower amount may be reported as the tax due on the Form 706-NA.
 You must attach to the estate's Form 706-NA a statement showing the alternate computation and claiming the benefit of the treaty provision.
-See Paragraph 5 of Article 8 of the Treaty.
+See Paragraph 5 of Article 8 of the treaty.